According to the Policy Statement issued in February 2020, the following changes will be made in relation to sponsored employment:

 Immigration Skills Charge for Tier 2 sponsors

-An Immigration Skills Charge has been introduced in April 2017.
-Tier 2 sponsors have to pay £1000 per year per certificate of sponsorship.
-A reduced amount of £364 applies to small businesses and charities.
-PhD level occupations, ICT graduate trainees and those switching in-country from a Tier 4 visa to Tier 2 are exempt.
+Immigration Skills Charge has been introduced in April 2017 will remain £1000 per year per certificate of sponsorship or £364 where the sponsor is a small business or a charity.
+Exempt from the Immigration Skill Charge are PhD level occupations and those switching in-country from a Tier 4 visa to Tier 2 visa.

 Minimum salary for ILR for Tier 2 General migrants